shenyaojin/pds/README.md

 I'm using RCP's Midland and my personal Linux workstation, Haynesville, to develop/debug the library simultaneously; the commit would be quite often.

-For now, this code is for personal research use only and only accept the source term file format from Bakken Mariner.
+For now, this code is for personal research use only and only accepts the source term file format from Bakken Mariner.
 I can't promise it can run in your local environment.

+## Future plan

+I feel it's starting to be a complicated tool and hard to maintain multiple repos at the same time.
+So, I decided to integrate the data analysis and simulation part into a new repository.